notchamath/marvel-character-database/README.md

 ## Search Function

 You can search for any Marvel Character by name.
 But the spelling has to be precise.
-Ex: "Ironman" will yeild no results, because Marvel uses the name "Iron Man".
-Also, searching by last name will yeild no results, make sure to start with the first part of the name.
+Ex: "Ironman" will yield no results, because Marvel uses the name "Iron Man".
+Also, searching by last name will yield no results, make sure to start with the first part of the name.
 Ex: "Nick" instead of "Fury".
 Capitalization does not matter.
 <img src="./src/assets/screenshots/search-function.png">

 <br>